lookit/lookit-api/docs/source/django-project-installation.md

-# Django Project Local Installation
+# Installation: lookit-api (Django project)

-This is the codebase for Experimenter and Lookit.
-Experimenter is a platform for designing and administering research studies, meant for researchers.
+This is the codebase for Experimenter and Lookit, excluding the actual studies themselves.
+Any functionality you see as a researcher or a participant (e.g., signing up, adding a child, editing or deploying a study, downloading data) is part of the ``lookit-api`` repo.
+The Experimenter platform is the part of this project for designing and administering research studies, meant for researchers.
 The Lookit platform is participant-facing, where users can signup and take part in studies.
-It is built using Django, PostgreSQL, and Ember.js (see Ember portion of codebase, [ ember-lookit-frameplayer](https://github.com/CenterForOpenScience/ember-lookit-frameplayer)), and is developed by the [Center for Open Science](https://cos.io/).
+This project is built using Django and PostgreSQL.
+(The studies themselves use Ember.js; see Ember portion of codebase, [ ember-lookit-frameplayer](https://github.com/CenterForOpenScience/ember-lookit-frameplayer).), It was initially developed by the [Center for Open Science](https://cos.io/).

+If you install only the ``lookit-api`` project locally, you will be able to edit any functionality that does not require actual study participation.
+For instance, you could contribute an improvement to how studies are displayed to participants or create a new CSV format for downloading data as a researcher.

 > Note: These instructions are for Mac OS.
 Installing on another OS?
 Please consider documenting the exact steps you take and submitting a PR to the lookit-api repo to update the documentation!